runtimeverification/avm-semantics/README.md

 #### `kavm_algod` Python library

-[`kavm_algod`](./kavm_algod) is a Python package that enables interoperability between KAVM and `algod` --- the Algorand node daemon. `kavm_algod` also provides a drop-in replacement for `py-algorand-sdk`, making it possible to run existing deployment and testing scripts on top of KAVM.
+[`kavm_algod`](./kavm_algod) is a Python package that enables interoperability between KAVM and `algod` &mdash; the Algorand node daemon. `kavm_algod` also provides a drop-in replacement for `py-algorand-sdk`, making it possible to run existing deployment and testing scripts on top of KAVM.

 See `kavm --help` for more information.